Clare Shaw

 Clare Elaine Shaw (born 30 December 1972) is a British poet, author, educator, disability advocate, and environmental activist.
-They are the author of four poetry collections published by Bloodaxe Books: Straight Ahead (2006), Head On (2012), Flood (2018), and Towards a General Theory of Love (2022).
+They are the author of four poetry collections published by Bloodaxe Books: Straight Ahead (2006), Head On (2012), Flood (2018), and Towards a General Theory of Love (2022), and co-editor of The Book of Bogs (2025) published by Little Toller Books and Bluemoose Books.

 Early life and education

 Shaw was born in Burnley, Lancashire on 30 December 1972, the youngest of six.
 They attended St Hilda's Roman Catholic School and the University of Liverpool.